Schuylkill and Susquehanna Navigation Company: Legacy

 The linchpin of this whole strategy rested on the "golden link" between the Schuylkill and the Susquehanna rivers, the Schuylkill and Susquehanna Navigation Company with its summit level crossing at Lebanon, Pennsylvania.

-A dismal failure

 The State response to this advocacy varied.
-Only in 1791, was it able to mobilize some legislation and little funding in three areas; river navigation, turnpike roads, and corporate canals.
+In 1791, it passed legislation that provided funding in three areas: river navigation, turnpike roads, and corporate canals.
 As the later experience would show with the Lebanon summit canal project, these ...